 Datasheet of this device: http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00039193.pdf

-From the datasheet file, you can extract some very useful information such as: How many peripherals this device has, which function each pin has because 1 pin can have many function, peripherals connect to.
-One more thing that you can learn from the kit schematic is the way they design the power for the chip, how they arrange the power components around the main chip to reduce noise, …
+From the datasheet file, you can extract some very useful information such as: How many peripherals this device has, and which function each pin has because 1 pin can have many functions, and peripherals connect to.
+One more thing that you can learn from the kit schematic is the way they design the power for the chip, and how they arrange the power components around the main chip to reduce noise, …

-An IDE is a software combines project management, make facilities, source code editing, compiling, program debugging, and complete simulation in one environment.
-There are several IDEs that can be used to program ARM microcontroller, such as:
+An IDE is software that combines project management, making facilities, source code editing, compiling, program debugging, and complete simulation in one environment.
+There are several IDEs that can be used to program ARM microcontrollers, such as:

 - Keil uVision

-First, you can download Keil v4 from official site: https://www.keil.com/demo/eval/armv4.htm.
+First, you can download Keil v4 from the official site: https://www.keil.com/demo/eval/armv4.htm.
 This version has a limit of 32KB for compiling ad debugging.
 It’s quite enough for those who get started with most of the applications.
-When you go further with some graphical application, you can buy a license or try using this cr+ck with your own risk: [wpfilebase tag=fileurl id=23 linktext=’K_MDK’ /]

 You can download Source Insight 30 days trial version 3.5.72 here: http://www.mediafire.com/download/vlha9lvjmb6gmge/Si3572Setup.rar.